-Instructors and GSIs may submit reserve requests.
+Instructors and GSIs may submit reserves requests.

 How do I put items on reserve?

-Option 1: Bring books, scores, CDs, or personal copies to the Music Library Circulation Desk.
+Option 1: Bring books, scores, CDs, or personal copies to the Music Library circulation desk.

-- Please drop off reserves to a supervisor if possible.
+- Please drop off reserves to a supervisor, if possible.

 - Complete and accurate information will result in quicker processing.